rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

-publisher; see 7B10.5), provenance evidence (such as bookplates, stamps, autographs, and manuscript annotations), the names of persons or institutions associated with specific copies, copy‐specific binding details and the names of binders, copy numbers (see 7B7.5), and “Bound with” notes.
+publisher; see 7B10.5), provenance evidence (such as bookplates, stamps, autographs, and manuscript annotations), the names of persons or institutions associated with specific copies, copy‐specific binding details and the names of binders, copy numbers (see 7B7.5), and "Bound with" notes.
 7B19.1.4.
 Include in local notes one or more of the following identifiers, if considered important: a designation of the holding institution (e.g., a library’s name, acronym, or code), a designation of the item’s physical location (e.g., a